lst123/e_snmp_interfaces/README.md

 # e_snmp_interfaces
 # Overview

-This is an enhanced SNMP network interface collector that provides:
+This is an enhanced SNMP network interface collector for Diamond that provides:

 ## Requirements